kdaniel01/Azure-Virtual-Network-Peering-Project/README.md

 <p align="center">
 <h2>Part 2-Configured DNS for company Dannytech :</h2>
 <p align="center">
-A Private DNS zone was created for Dannytech.com.The VNets were all linked for auto registration and resolution.
+A Private DNS zone was created for Dannytech.com.The VNets were all linked for auto-registration and resolution.
 When creating the VNet links, it's important to check the "enable autoregistration" box for this feature to work. <br/>
 <img src="https://i.imgur.com/niF7kfl.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <p align="center">